blashin888/GL-Whitepaper/docs/en/10_UI_Tree_Architecture.md

 ---

-Connections form across context.
+Connections appear across context.

-They do not bind.
+They do not hold.

-They suggest.
+They point.

 ---